 Surgery should be performed as soon as possible following the damage.
 Surgery that is postponed will not produce better results.
 Because nerve growth is slow, the surgery’s results will take months or years to show.
 Exercise routines should be continued even after surgery to ensure a full recovery.
 Splints or casts may be utilized following surgery in some circumstances.
 Let’s look at the various procedures used to treat brachial plexus injuries.

 Decompression and Neurolysis of the Brachial Plexus: Neurolysis is the process of removing scar tissue in order to relieve pressure on the damaged nerves.
 Only if the nerve is compressed can this be done.

 Nerve graft: If the nerve is injured to the point where it can no longer transfer signals to the brain, resulting in arm paralysis, surgery to graft the nerves will be performed.
 The injured part of the brachial plexus nerve is surgically removed, and nerves from the patient’s donor site are subsequently implanted to encourage nerve growth.

 When the brachial plexus is injured, it can result in excruciating agony.
 As we’ve seen throughout this blog, upper-limb paralysis has a negative impact on the quality of life.
 Therapy and procedures can help restore motion, but only if they are started on time.
-Only a small percentage of the injuries would respond to treatment to a 90 percent.
-Others would not be able to regain their entire range of motion or arm movement.
+Only a small percentage of the injuries would respond to treatment.
+The remaining 90 percent would be unable to regain their entire range of motion or arm movement.
 Neuromodulation or ablative techniques might be required for them.
-Therefore, never ignore the birth injuries, or a violent stretch to the neck or shoulder.
+Therefore, never ignore birth injuries or a violent stretch to the neck or shoulder.